cass-kul/cass-kul.github.io/_exercises/performance.md

 ## Designing an ISA

-When creating a new ISA, one design principle decision comes at the very beginning of the process:
+When creating a new ISA, one design principle decision comes at the very beginning of the process: should programs consist of

-1. Programs should consist of only very few, specialized instructions.
+1. only very few, specialized instructions or
-1. Programs can consist of many, more general, instructions that are less specialized.
+1. many, more general, instructions that are less specialized?

 In short, should the ISA provide a smaller set of instructions that are also faster to execute or should it provide a large number of specialized instructions that may execute for a longer time?
 This design decision stands behind the difference between RISC vs CISC.
 CISC (**Complex** instruction set computer) designs have been the dominant design for a large time of computing history, mostly because of the popular x86 ISA which is used by Intel and AMD.
 CISC instructions can be very specialized but also take a longer time to execute.
 One good example is the x86 instruction `REPNE SCASB`.
-This complicated instruction can be used to calculate the size of a string with a line of assembly code.
+This complicated instruction can be used to calculate the size of a string with one line of assembly code.
 However, the runtime of this instruction obviously depends on the size of the string.

 RISC (**Reduced** instruction set computer) designs like RISC-V or ARM decided that it is better to have a smaller number of instructions available that then run faster.
 Programs in RISC will then consist of more instructions to achieve the same functionality that a program written in a CISC ISA provides.
 For example, to calculate the size of a string in a RISC program, you would loop over the string manually and compare each new character to the null byte.
-In RISC ISAs, each instruction often takes the same number of cycles to complete which allows for many simplifications in the CPU and along the datapath.
+In RISC ISAs, each instruction often takes the same number of cycles to complete, which allows for many simplifications in the CPU and along the data path.

 ## Further reading